 Because of its hair-of-the-dog reputation, a Bloody Mary pops up on many a breakfast and brunch menu.
 (The hearty tomato base and addition of salt supposedly combat a hangover, though nothing helps like temporary abstinence.)

 The cocktail’s tomato juice foundation allows for a bounty of flavorful modifications.
 Common additions include salt, black pepper, Worcestershire sauce, Tabasco, lime juice, molasses, beef bouillon, clam juice and horseradish.
 The cocktail boasts an ever-growing roster of garnishes, including celery sticks, bacon, olives, cheese cubes, dill pickle spears, shrimp and smoked fish.

 With so many potential ingredients making the perfect Bloody Mary, a quality mix promises all the enjoyment without all the fuss.
 Fortunately, Richmonders can pick up Virginia mixes (also tasty in virgin format).
-For the perfect local concoction, mix with a Richmond spirit, such as Cirrus Vodka or James River Distillery Øster Vit (plays nicely with Crabby Mary mix).
+For the perfect local concoction, mix with a Richmond spirit, such as Cirrus Vodka, Virago Spirits rum or gin (for a Red Snapper), or Reservoir Distillery whiskey.